 APPENDIX A - MULTIPLE COVID-19 INFECTIONS AND OUTBREAKS

 The following procedures will be followed in addition to our CPP whenever three or more employee COVID-19 cases within an exposed group (as defined in section 3205(b)) have visited our workplace during their high-risk exposure period within a 14-day period.
 These procedures can be stopped only after no new COVID-19 cases are detected in the exposed group for a 14-day period.

 The District will make testing available to employees within the exposed work group at no cost during working hours except for:

 - Employees not present during the outbreak period defined above.

-- Employees who were fully vaccinated before the outbreak and do not have symptoms.
+- Employees who do not have symptoms.

 - COVID-19 cases who have returned to work after meeting the Return to Work criteria and do not develop symptoms for 90 days since their initial symptom onset or first positive test.

 This testing will be made available immediately after determination of an outbreak, and then again one week later; negative test results will not change the quarantine, exclusion, or health order status of any individual.
 Following these two tests, we will make testing available to employees in the exposed group during the defined outbreak period at least once a week, or more frequently if recommended by the LHD.
 We will provide additional testing as required by the Division in accordance with any special order from Cal/OSHA.